 What was the Great Depression Poverty Cycle?
 The Great Depression Poverty cycle was the apparently endless continuation of poverty triggered by a chain of events such as unemployment - homelessness - inadequate housing - hunger - family break-up - exclusion from from ordinary living patterns and activities - bad health and indications of a bleak future.

-Facts about Great Depression Poverty
+Great Depression Poverty

 During the 1930s people fell into the Poverty trap.
 The Poverty Trap can be defined as a spiraling mechanism that forces people to remain poor and is so binding that poor people are prevented from taking an acceptable means of escape.